CFHS code : AG160

 Inscription : In Loving Memory of SARAH the beloved wife of TW RUTTER d 19 Jan 1894 aged 73 line illegible also of THOMAS WALTER RUTTER d 23 April 1904 aged 87 also of ELIZABETH SARAH ———— eldest daughter of the above d 8 Jul

 Above information from Cambridge Family History Society Survey

 Lat Lon : 52.202750, 0.13657073 – click here for location

 Located four rows from the west path in the south of the parish of St Andrew the Great.
-The headstone fell some time ago and has grassed over.
+The headstone has fallen and grassed over.

 only partially legible in 2019.
 The burial record was used to complete some text.

 In Loving Memory of SARAH the beloved wife of TW RUTTER d 19 Jan 1894 aged 75

 Also of THOMAS WALTER RUTTER who died 23 April 1904 aged 87

 Also of ELIZABETH SARAH eldest daughter of the above d 8 Jul 1904

 Sarah Rutter (née Marsh) (1819 – 19 January 1894)